BaloneyBoy97/PAS-TEAM/README.md

 	- Manage flights, booking
 	- Sending notification for update

-User Authentication interacts with database to create, update, retrieve, or delete user data for user creating, deletion, or user information update
-User authentication also interacts with Check In Management system to authenticate user for online check in process Check In Management system will interact with database to only retrieve flight and user data to manage customer check in process
-Check In Management system will also interact with Email service to send confirmation and E-ticket to user Flight Search and Booking system will interact with Check In Management to update CIM with booking detail Flight Search and Booking system will also interact database to create query to display flights based on user input and it will also create new booking information and store in database
-Admin panel will interact with Database to manage flight, user, booking and perform CRUD operation in DB Admin panel will also interact with Check In Management system to manipulate/update check in data

 **Steps to build and run application:**

 - Download Docker Desktop Application